-- Undeniable Fact #1: Despite political claims to the contrary, the debt to GDP ratio is universally recognized as the single most important measurement of Greece government debt sustainability. - Undeniable Fact #2: Political actors are overstating Greece government debt by ignoring both internationally agreed upon accounting standards and statistics standards, which require that debt be reported to reflect a true and fair view of economic reality.
+- Undeniable Fact #1: Despite political claims to the contrary, the debt to GDP ratio is universally recognized as the single most important measurement of Greece government debt sustainability. - Undeniable Fact #2: Vested interests refuse to acknowledge that they have agreed to support internationally agreed upon accounting and statistics standards to measure debt, which require that reported debt provide a true and fair view of economic reality.